Kaipara College Kaipara College

 Course Description

-Teacher in Charge: Mrs S. Olsen.
+Teacher in Charge: Miss B. Morrison.

 NCEA Level 2 Tourism (2TOU)